 In 2013 Raleigh continued into her second season in Pro Women's Surf.
 She made the podium at all her events including 1st at West Coast Open, Mexico Championships, Arizona Championships, The 10,000 Lakes Open, The U.S. National Championships.
 She repeated for 2013 by becoming the 2x Women's Pro Surf Style World Champion.

-Raleigh is an animal lover and has a dog, two gerbils, fish and a pet pig named Fergus that she won on a wager with her dad, which was that she could get one if she got on the podium at Worlds.
+Raleigh is an animal lover and has two dogs and a pet pig named Fergus that she won on a wager with her dad, which was that she could get one if she got on the podium at Worlds.

 She's also a big fan of ice cream, riding her skateboard and English-style jumping on horseback.